The Legend of Korra season 4

 Book Four: Balance is the fourth and final season of the animated television series The Legend of Korra by Michael Dante DiMartino and Bryan Konietzko.
-It consists of thirteen episodes ("chapters"), all animated by Studio Mir.
-The episodes were made available on the Nickelodeon website and other online outlets each Friday beginning on October 3, 2014 and premiered on Nicktoons on November 28, 2014.
+It consists of thirteen episodes ("chapters"), all animated by South Korean animation studio Studio Mir.
+The episodes were made available on the Nick.com website and other online outlets every Friday beginning on October 3, 2014, and later aired on Nicktoons beginning on November 28, 2014.
 Critical reception of Book Four, as of the series in general, was positive.

 Book Four is set three years after the previous season.
 It deals with Avatar Korra's journey of self-discovery following the trauma she suffered in Book Three, and with the security officer Kuvira's campaign to unite the Earth Kingdom under her authoritarian leadership.

-The season is then followed by the graphic novel trilogy Turf Wars, that picks up immediately after the series finale.
+The season is followed by the graphic novel trilogy The Legend of Korra: Turf Wars, which picks up immediately after the series finale.

 Production

 After Nickelodeon cut the budget for season 4 by about the amount required for one episode, DiMartino and Konietzko decided to include a clip show episode, which reuses previously produced animation, instead of letting many of the creative staff go.
 Inspired by Samurai Champloo's clip show episode "The Disorder Diaries", they chose to frame a series of edited clips from the previous seasons of The Legend of Korra with about five minutes of new animation.
 Aired as episode 8, "Remembrances", the clip show was also intended as "a lighthearted romp" similar to Avatar: The Last Airbender's episode "The Ember Island Players" before the series enters its dénouement.